 The FF-5V is light to pick up and light to wear.
 Moving your head around while riding is easy and it isn’t affected by wind.
 A small feature I like that may sound stupid is the strap clip.
 The button hangs a little bit lower than other helmets which makes it very easy to clip onto, especially when wearing gloves.

 There are some things I don’t like.
 My main bug bear is a lot of wind comes up under the chin of the helmet even with the chin mesh installed.
-This probably won’t be an issue on a fared bike (I’ll let you guys know once I’ve used it on my track bike), but on my Tuono it’s very noticeable at high speeds or in cold weather.
+On my Tuono it’s very noticeable at high speeds or in cold weather.
 I ride almost daily in the dark, and on these colder winter nights it has been making my eyes water and is just downright unpleasant.

 If you are like me and wear in-ear plugs while riding, the FF-5V has quite a small opening so the plugs frequently get caught when taking the helmet off.
 I know its minor, but it’s surprisingly painful!

 Another fault I can find, and it’s more of a nit-pick, is with the pin lock.
 The pin lock does a top-notch job of reducing fog, but the top sits in the peripheral of your eye line.
 I’ve tried putting my helmet in slightly different positions but it’s still there.
 I will try remounting the pin lock in a higher position and see if that makes a difference, but I think it’s just going to be one of those things.

 Any questions about the helmet, don’t be afraid to ask.
 In the mean time, keep it OnTheBackWheel people!